jm33-m0/wx2tg_bot/README.md

 - make sure you modify your `bot.conf` and put your tgbot key there
 - make sure `tgfiles` and `wxfile` folder exists
-- install any deps bedfore running `wxbot.py`
+- install any deps before running `wxbot.py`
 - run `wxbot.py` and scan the qr code to log into wechat
 - open a chat with your telegram bot, and use the `/start` command
 - run `wxbot.py` again